IT Outsourcing to Ukraine: Top 11 Reasons to Hire Ukrainian Companies

 When it comes to IT outsourcing Ukraine, tech specialists prefer working as private entrepreneurs.
 Recent research on the number of registered PEs in Ukraine has shown that there are approximately 212,547 people working in the Ukrainian IT industry.

 Referring to other IT specialists, Ukraine outsourcing allows for cooperating with skilled QA engineers, the average salary of which is $1,850 per month.
 Their rates are growing more rapidly than those of other tech specialists, having increased by 23% over half a year, while the overall industry growth is 18%.

 The largest number of QA specialists accounts for the category of manual QA, 27%—for automation QA, 18%—for general QA, and 1%—for performance QA.

-As for the non-technical specialists, Ukraine IT outsourcing companies boast large pools of DevOps (including SRE, DBA, security), Data/Big Data engineers, product managers, business analysts, project managers, designers (including UI/UX, graphic, and product), and marketing (including CMO, SEO specialists, marketing/digital marketing managers, copywriters), HR, and support specialists.
+As for the non-technical specialists, Ukraine IT outsourcing companies boast large pools of DevOps (including SRE, DBA, security), Data/Big Data engineers, product managers, web developers, business analysts, project managers, designers (including UI/UX, graphic, and product), and marketing (including CMO, SEO specialists, marketing/digital marketing managers, copywriters), HR, and support specialists.